sentryco/HoverMenu/README.md

 HoverMenu is a Swift package that provides a classic hover menu implementation for both iOS and macOS platforms.
 It offers a unified API to create context menus that adapt to the specific UI patterns of each operating system.

-> **Note:** For iOS the menu is horizontally arranged (the classic look from UIKit that currently is not available in SwiftUI) and for macOS the menu is vertically arranged.
+> :memo: **Note:** For iOS, the menu is horizontally arranged (the classic look from UIKit that currently is not available in SwiftUI), and for macOS, the menu is vertically arranged.

 ## Features